 Third, if the car accident was caused by a drunk driver, the facts may permit a claim against the bar or restaurant that overserved him.
 This is known as a dram shop action, and we are currently handling several such cases in Columbia and other parts of South Carolina.

-5. Settlements are tax free and should factor in every loss - past and future.
+5. Personal injury settlements are tax free and should factor in every loss - past and future.

 The money you receive in relation to your injuries is 100% tax free.
 The only exception is money specifically paid for punitive damages.
 Furthermore, South Carolina's auto accident laws are intended to place all your damages on one side of the scale, then ask how much a reasonable person would accept in return for what you have experienced.
 Some lawyers say you can't put a dollar figure on pain or mental anguish, but that is untrue.
 We assign dollar amounts to medical treatment, baseball tickets, or a piece of art because we recognize it has value.
 As people, we also recognize there is value in being pain-free or unburdened by trauma.